iost-official/iost-docs/docs/1-getting-started/Quickstart.md

 * Chrome Extension
 	* [code](https://github.com/lispc/iost-extension)

-## If you are interested in tech details
+## Tech details of IOST blockchain implementation

 For those of you who are interested in technical details, you can learn about [database infrastructure](2-intro-of-iost/Database.md), [network layer](2-intro-of-iost/Network-layer.md), and [virtual machine](2-intro-of-iost/VM.md).
 You will be able to understand the internal logic of IOST through these documentations.